 — E.B.
 White, Stuart Little

-I have a friend who grew up in a nightmare, surrounded by poverty, chaos, abuse.
-He and his siblings clung to one another through childhood, putting their heads down and enduring the abusive and reckless nuthouse into which they were all born.
+I have a friend who grew up in a nightmare of chaos and abuse.
+He and his siblings clung to one another through childhood, putting their heads down and enduring the reckless environment into which they were all born.

 This essay is an ode to a teacher.
 A teacher who saved my friend’s life.
-She did not drag him from out of a burning house, or leap into a whirlpool to save him from drowning, but what she did do was recognize the light within him, his self, his intelligence, and she made it her business to protect it.
+She did not drag him from out of a burning house, or leap into the water to save him from drowning, but what she did do was recognize the light within him, his essential self, and she made it her business to protect that light.
 She made it her business to make sure that that light survived.

 My friend is extremely intelligent.
 His parents did not value this in him.
 On the contrary, it threatened them.
 It implicated their ignorance.
 To add to this, my friend, from a very young age, knew he was “different” from other boys.
 Somehow.
 How many other boys enjoyed putting hot-rollers into their sister’s Cher-doll’s hair?
 How many other boys could recite Meet Me in St. Louis?
 How many lip-synched to Barbra Streisand albums?
 He couldn’t put a name to what was different because he was just a little boy.
 But he knew it was there.